kos-lang/kos/doc/grammar.md

 The optional right-hand-side expression can only be `this` if it is inside a constructor function.

-If the optional right-hand-side expression occurs in a generator function, its value is ignored.
+If the optional right-hand-side expression is specified in a generator function, it can only be `void` or resolve to `void` at compile time.

-If the optional right-hand-side expression occurs in a constructor function invoked with the new operator and it is an object, it is returned instead of the new object/this by the new expression.
-If the right-hand-side expression is of a non-object type, the new object/this will be returned by the new expression.

     ReturnStatement ::= "return" [ RHSExpression ] OptSemicolon